 - reimbursements for expenditures received from other sources or institutions must be disclosed to the administering institution.

-- salaries paid to personnel;
+- salaries or stipends paid to research personnel:

 - length of time supported in each case;

-- details of employee benefits charged and relevant calculations;
+- details of employee benefits charged and relevant calculations.

-- equipment and supplies;
+- equipment and supplies:

 - supplier invoices indicating details of purchases;

-- prices paid;
+- prices paid.

-- internal expense allocations or shared expenditures;
+- internal expense allocations or shared expenditures:

 - documentation indicating the exact charge made;